How to use points to upgrade to first class on U.S. airlines

-Lately I’ve been getting a lot of questions from friends about how to use airline miles to upgrade their seat.
+Lately, I’ve been getting a lot of questions from friends about how to use airline miles to upgrade their seats.
 And you know what, I don’t know the answer!

 I’ve never had gazillion-miler-super-elite status with any airline.
 And I’ve never actually used miles to upgrade a flight!
 So I decided to do a little research and share with you what I find along the way.